How To: Create a Serene Bedroom Buyers Will Fall For

 Finish with Thoughtful Touches

-It’s the little things that make buyers linger.
-A folded throw at the foot of the bed, a tray with a book and a cup (never real tea, but it should look real!), or a small vase of fresh flowers — all these details help turn an empty space into an aspirational lifestyle moment.
+It's the little things that make buyers linger.
+A folded throw at the foot of the bed, a tray with a book and a cup, or a small vase of fresh flowers — all these details help turn an empty space into an aspirational lifestyle moment.

 But the trick is restraint.
 You're creating the illusion of everyday living, not a showy display.
 Less clutter, more calm.